 Software Security and Cloud Security

 Coding bugs and design flaws make software (such as web applications and services) vulnerable to attack.
 Vulnerability management addresses software defects discovered after deployment.
 To avoid the introduction of vulnerabilities in the first place, however, requires the adoption of secure software development practices, such as threat modelling, automated code review and fuzz testing.

 The module provides you with an opportunity to learn and critically reflect on the skills of Advanced Ethical Hacking and information security within a global context.
 This module builds on the knowledge and underpinning theory from the networking modules and reviews the requirements for a secure network communication system.

 Research Methods and Project Management

-This module will prepare you for the research project you will undertake towards the end of your Master’s course.
-It will also equip you with knowledge and transferable skills that will help you in your subsequent career.
-You will explore the research literature in your discipline, research methodology and research ethics, as well as project management tools, methods and techniques.
-A case study approach to learning and teaching will be utilised throughout the module and assessment, using live case studies where possible, supported by recent research and industry practice.
+This module prepares you for the research project that you will undertake towards the end of your master’s course.
+It equips you with knowledge and transferable skills that will also help you in your subsequent career, for example, when you are asked to write a report or to carry out an IT project.
+You will become familiar with the research literature in your discipline, research methodology and research ethics, as well as project management tools, methods and techniques.

 Individual Master’s Project